JetBrains/intellij-sdk-docs/basics/action_system.md

 ### Action IDs
 Every action and action group has a unique identifier.
 Basing the identifier for a custom action on the FQN of the implementation is the best practice, assuming the package incorporates the `<id>` of the plugin.
+An action must have a unique identifier for each place it is used in the IDE UI, even though the FQN of the implementation is the same.
 Definitions of identifiers for the standard IntelliJ Platform actions are in [`IdeActions`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/IdeActions.java).

 ### Grouping Actions